danday74/bible-api/README.md

 ## Introduction

 TODO ..
-Development in progress, docs coming real soon
+Development in progress, this may take some time!